Skip to main content

 Expenses

-All travel, accommodation, and board expenses are covered by the project.
+All travel, accommodation, and board costs are fully covered by the project.

-Watch this 3 min. video explaining EU-PROMENS Exchange Programme - subtitles available in 22 EU languages:
+Watch this 3-minute video introducing the EU-PROMENS Exchange Programme — subtitles available in 22 EU languages:

 Subscribe here